What’s New in macOS

 Although the design language strongly encourages visual consistency, it doesn’t preclude judicious expressiveness.
 For example, the Preview, Xcode, and TextEdit icons continue to combine depictions of the physical objects that best convey the app’s core purpose, while incorporating the new shape, perspective, and shadow.

 To compose a document icon, the system combines your app icon with the familiar folded-corner icon shape.
 If your app opens or creates a large number of document types, you can also supply a custom center image or background appearance to help people distinguish them.
+For guidance, see Document Icons.

 A feature icon can represent an item (or category of items), a technology, or a type of information in a table view or in the content sidebar of a preferences window.
 A feature icon typically uses the macOS 11 rounded rectangle shape to contain a simple, unambiguous glyph, but it can also use custom shapes and colors.
 For help designing a feature icon, download the production template included in the Apple Design Resources for macOS.